Younis Khan: Captaincy situation

 His ODI captaincy first came during West Indies touring third ODI on 22 May 2005, where Pakistan won the match by 22 runs and sealed the series 3–0.
 He first led Pakistan Test team against the same West Indies tour in 2005, where regular captain Inzamam was given one-Test ban for showing dissent against India.
 In September 2006, he was offered the position of captain for the 2006 ICC Champions Trophy, following the suspension of Inzamam ul Haq.
 He turned down the offer, stating he did not want to be a "dummy captain".
 However, on the morning of 7 October 2006, the Pakistan Cricket Board announced that Khan would lead his team in the tournament.
 In the series, Pakistan won only one match and lost two, thus quit from the series in the league as well.

 Following the resignation of Inzamam after the Pakistan's exit from the 2007 Cricket World Cup, Khan was offered the captaincy on a permanent basis, but he turned it down.
 He blamed the angry reaction by the Pakistani public to the team's early exit from the tournament.

 Younis led his team to the ICC World Twenty20 title for the first time by beating Sri Lanka at Lord's.
-After the match, he stated that that is his last international twenty20 appearance.
+After the match, he stated that that was his last international twenty20 appearance.

 After Pakistan's 2–1 defeat to Sri Lanka in 2009, PCB chairman Ijaz Butt appointed Younis Khan as the permanent captain of both the Test and ODI teams.
 The appointment became effective as of 27 January 2009.
 Shortly after accepting the post, Younis was quoted as saying, "I will try and fix things that aren't right at the moment...
 I want our team to be consistent above all, in everything we do and that will require everyone to put their hands up."
 He also went on to say that he had an excellent relationship with former captain Shoaib Malik and expected his full support.
-Younis went on to say that he expects full support from former captain Shoaib Malik whom he called a senior player in the side.
+Younis went on to say that he expected full support from former captain Shoaib Malik whom he called a senior player in the side.

 Khan resigned as captain on 13 October 2009 due to a parliamentary investigation into match fixing that was alleged to have taken place during his reign.
 Despite being cleared in the investigation, Khan said "Yes I have submitted my resignation because I am disgusted by these match-fixing allegations made against me and the team."

 Khan also dropped a catch of Grant Elliott in the 2009 ICC Champions Trophy semi-final.
 He had a hair-line fracture in his finger prior to the match.
-Later PCB Chairman requested Khan to take back his resignation and Khan did it under his conditions.
+Later PCB Chairman requested Khan to take back his resignation and Khan did it on his conditions.
 However, after captaining the team for a three-match series against New Zealand Younis took a break for Test matches in New Zealand and the series in Australia the captaincy was given to Mohammad Yousuf and since then Younis has not captained the national team.